SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

     ```

-2. Add an embedded component independent from the manifest and mention the correct namespace using the `name` property.
+2. Option: Add an embedded component independently from the manifest and mention the correct namespace using the `name` property.
 Also, when instantiating the component, make sure that the `id` property is set during component instance creation:

     ``` xml
 <core:ComponentContainer